This information is intended for US healthcare professionals.

-EPCLUSA is indicated for the treatment of adults with chronic hepatitis C virus (HCV) GT 1-6 infection without cirrhosis or with compensated cirrhosis and in combination with ribavirin for those with decompensated cirrhosis.
+EPCLUSA is indicated for the treatment of adults with chronic hepatitis C virus (HCV) GT 1-6 infection without cirrhosis or with compensated cirrhosis.

 *Coverage status may vary by genotype.